iipshoifuddin/TaniBox-ReactNative/README.md

 ## Running

-To run this application, you must run the following commandb:
+To run this application, you must run the following command :

 ```sh
 npx react-native run-android